Nirbhay2727/mls-analyst/README.md

 # mls-analyst
-30 In depth queries for US Major League Baseball from 1871 through 2014.
+30 in-depth queries for US Major League Baseball from 1871 through 2014.
+6 recursive graph queries are also included.